The cairn at the 3rd Memorial Lake honors lives given in Kananaskis Country, Alberta, Canada.

-New visitors to this heroic and tragic story will benefit from reading a previous Memorial Lakes post at Memorial Lakes - Kananaskis Country - Hiking Alberta which will make this post more meaningful.
+For new visitors to this heroic and tragic story, you will benefit from reading a previous Memorial Lakes post at Memorial Lakes – Kananaskis Country – Hiking Alberta which will make this post more meaningful.

 The Ribbon Creek trail is flat, wide and easy to navigate.
 For the first kilometer it tracks cascading, clear-water Ribbon Creek.

 There are bridge crossings back and forth over Ribbon Creek on what was originally an old logging road.

 Following a 3.4 KM (2⅛ mile) hike on good road, the narrow trail along North Ribbon Creek is marked by a roadside cairn branching right.